harteros/sentiment-analysis-app/README.md

 │
 ├── .experiments # Contains the results from training the models (checkpoints, results, etc.)
 │   └── model1
-│       ├── version_0 # Each version encaplulates everything needed to run the model (label encoder, tokenizer, weights, etc.)
+│       ├── version_0 # Each version encapsulates everything needed to run the model (label encoder, tokenizer, weights, etc.)
 │       |   └── ...
 │       └── ...
-├── .embeddings # Contains the pre-trained embeddings ││
+├── .embeddings # Contains the pre-trained embeddings │
 └── src
     │
     └── ml  # Contains all the machine learning related code